filipposchiazza/Neural-Netrwork-Project/README.md

 # Artificial Neural Network from scratch
 The aim of this project is to program an Artificial Neural Network from scratch, based only on the Numpy library.
-For this reason it is taught as a training project, in order to deeply understand how a Feed Forward Neural Network works from both a mathematical and computational point of view.
+For this reason the project is taught as a training project, in order to deeply understand how a Feed Forward Neural Network works from both a mathematical and computational point of view.

 ## Table of contents
 * [Introduction](#Introduction)